 When you last bought petrol, 66.484 cents per litre was collected by the government as fuel excise (excluding GST).
 Motorists are charged GST on the petrol excise, which amounts to a tax on a tax.
 The AA has called for the GST to be removed - a move that would reduce prices by 10 cents per litre and help relieve the financial burden on New Zealanders.

 The fuel excise portion includes:

 There are no taxes on diesel other than GST.
 Instead, diesel vehicles pay Road User Charges.
-All fuels also pay an Emissions Trading Scheme charge (approximately 1 cent per litre).
+All fuels also pay an Emissions Trading Scheme levy (approximately 2.5 cents per litre).

 It is now government policy for all of the petrol excise tax motorists pay to be directed to the National Land Transport Fund for investment back into New Zealand's road and transport system.
 The AA lobbied hard on behalf of motorists for many years to have all the taxes devoted to road building and maintenance, road safety education and enforcement, and subsidies for public transport.